OpenRadioss/OpenRadioss/HOWTO.md

          chdir C:\cygwin64\bin
          bash --login -i

 3. Setup SSH in Cygwin

 * Copy the new generated ssh key generated in previous section in cygwin home directory As a workaround to use git in cygwin, copy the ssh key in cygwin home directory ssh keys are found in: `/cygdrive/c/Users/[Windows User]/.ssh`

             cp -r /cygdrive/c/Users/[Windows User]/.ssh /home/[cygwin_user]/

 ## How to build OpenRadioss

 ### Get the source

 * Activate LFS: `git lfs install`
 * Run `git clone git@github.com:OpenRadioss/OpenRadioss.git`.

 See [here](./CONTRIBUTING.md) if you want to contribute to OpenRadioss.

 ### Building on Linux

-#### OpenRadioss Starter
+#### OpenRadioss Starter on Linux

 * Enter the OpenRadioss/starter directory